 Measurements of renal vein renin activity are sometimes misleading and, unless surgery is being considered, are not necessary.
 However, in unilateral disease, a renal vein renin activity ratio of > 1.5 (affected to unaffected side) usually predicts a good outcome with revascularization.
 The test is done when patients are depleted of sodium, stimulating the release of renin.

 For patients with atherosclerotic renal artery stenosis, angioplasty with stent placement was previously considered beneficial for many patients.
-However, data from a recent large, randomized, controlled trial (the cardiovascular outcomes in renal atherosclerotic lesions [CORAL]) showed that stent placement did not improve outcomes compared to medical management alone (1).
-Although stent placement did provide a small (-2 mm Hg), statistically significant decrease in systolic BP, there was no significant clinical benefit for prevention of stroke, MI, heart failure, death due to cardiovascular or renal disease, or progression of kidney disease (including the need for renal replacement therapy).
+However, data from a large, randomized, controlled trial (the cardiovascular outcomes in renal atherosclerotic lesions [CORAL] trial) showed that stent placement did not improve outcomes compared to medical management alone (1 Treatment reference Renovascular hypertension is blood pressure elevation due to partial or complete occlusion of one or more renal arteries or their branches.
+It is usually asymptomatic unless long-standing.
+A... read more ).
+Although stent placement did provide a small (-2 mm Hg), statistically significant decrease in systolic blood pressure, there was no significant clinical benefit for prevention of stroke, myocardial infarction, heart failure, death due to cardiovascular or renal disease, or progression of kidney disease (including the need for renal replacement therapy).
 Importantly, all patients in the CORAL study received aggressive medical management of their hypertension and any diabetes, along with antiplatelet drugs and a statin to manage atherosclerosis.
 Thus, the decision to eschew angioplasty must be accompanied by strict adherence to current medical management guidelines.
+For patients unable to strictly adhere to medical management guidelines and with a > 70% renal artery stenosis, stent placement may still be considered.

 For most patients with fibromuscular dysplasia of the renal artery, percutaneous transluminal angioplasty (PTA) is recommended.
 Placement of a stent reduces the risk of restenosis; antiplatelet drugs (aspirin, clopidogrel) are given afterward.
 Saphenous vein bypass grafting is recommended only when extensive disease in the renal artery branches makes PTA technically unfeasible.
 Sometimes complete surgical revascularization requires microvascular techniques that can only be done ex vivo with autotransplantation of the kidney.
 Cure rate is 90% in appropriately selected patients; surgical mortality rate is < 1%.
 Medical treatment is always preferable to nephrectomy in young patients whose kidneys cannot be revascularized for technical reasons.